siddimore/Work/mywork.md

 - **Confidential research**: Collaborative research on healthcare/financial datasets

 **Market impact:**
-- **New capabilities**: Enabl ML/data science scenarios with Privacy in forefront
+- **New capabilities**: Enabl ML/data science scenarios with Privacy in forefront on immutable ledger
 - **40%+ market expansion**: Python dominates data science - we can now reach them

 This wasn't just about adding a feature.
 I took insights from one language runtime (JavaScript), identified the underlying patterns, and proved that CCF can support any language runtime.
 That: